zhangyaqi1989/Benchmark-for-Different-Programming-Language/README.md

 Julia: 4.032 s
 Python: 60.159 s
 ```
+-->

-The comparison is plotted in below figure
+The benchmark is shown in below figure.

 ![figure](images/fig-1.png)

-Julia can match the performance of C, which is very impressive.
-It is worth to learn.